A Guide to Sleep Apnea Diagnosis and Treatment

-Maintain Proper Weight as excessive weight around abdomen or neck hampers breathing and compress airways.
+Maintain Proper Weight as the excessive weight around abdomen or neck hampers breathing and compress airways.

 Sleep on your side rather than on your back to keep your throat open and limit the effects of sleep apnea.

-Heavy snorers and people who choke more often in their sleep, besides adopting the above mentioned life style changes should consider the benefits of continuous positive airway pressure (CPAP).
+Heavy snorers and people who choke more often in their sleep, besides adopting the above-mentioned lifestyle changes should consider the benefits of continuous positive airway pressure (CPAP).
 This sleep apnea treatment device is generally used in the supervision of Sleep disorder doctor.
-It works by allowing the patient breath through a nose mask that works by providing higher pressure in the airway.
-As the patient take breath, the increased pressure opens the throat.
+It works by allowing the patient to breath through a nose mask that works by providing higher pressure in the airway.
+As the patient takes a breath, the increased pressure opens the throat.
 An expert Sleep physician or health care practitioner is required during the first two weeks to ensure proper mask is fitted.

 When a couple is unable to conceive a baby naturally after trying for more than 1 year or is facing regular miscarriages then this situation is medically named as infertility.
 With a change in lifestyles and stressful schedules, there has been an increase in many couples seeking treatment for having a baby.

 The healthcare ecosystem has undergone some profound change in the past decade, all thanks to the rapid advent and influx of modern technology.
 We have gone from being a traditional in-person system to being around the clock ecosystem that can monitor and engage patients whenever the need arises, even if they are not present in a healthcare facility

 As you age, it is only natural that your health and wellbeing may become more fragile.
 However, there are steps that you can take as you age to ensure that your health, both physical and mental, stays in the best condition it can as you grow older.